qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - i need help to cancel my subscription account
 - hello ! how do i cancel my easilydo account
 - how do i cancel my easilydo subscription?
+- I've accidentally downloaded and signed up for EasilyDo instead of Email.
+How do I cancel my EasilyDo account?
+- Hello, I've accidentally downloaded and signed up for EasilyDo instead of Email.
+How do I cancel my EasilyDo account?

 ## intent:cannot_track_packages
 - package tracking is not working